Secret ingredients to quality software

 bad mention pbi

-Instead, what you should do is use the discussions feature in the PBI and mention the user using "@<username>".The benefits of using comments are:
+Instead, what you should do is use the discussions feature in the PBI and mention the user using "@username".

 • Quick and easy, no need to compose an email